-Each monthly meeting includes a public comment period dedicated to the Deepwater Horizon oil spill.
-Additional public meetings specific to oil spill restoration planning will be held in the coming months.
-Please visit the CPRA calendar for meeting details.
+Please visit the CPRA calendar for details about additional public meetings specific to DWH oil spill planning.
 In addition to submitting project ideas during the public meetings, restoration projects may also be submitted electronically to firstname.lastname@example.org.

-As we work to restore our coast from the impacts and losses associated with the Deepwater Horizon oil spill it is important that we have a common vision.
-The Master Plan will play a crucial role in the selection and development of projects during oil spill restoration planning.
+As we work to restore our coast from the impacts and losses associated with the DWH oil spill it is important that we have a common vision.
+The State’s Coastal Master Plan has played and will continue to play a critical role in the selection and development of projects during oil spill restoration planning.